-WASHINGTON- U.S. Senators Amy Klobuchar (D-MN) and Dan Sullivan (R-AK) introduced the Child Care Workforce and Facilities Act to address the national shortage of affordable, quality child care, especially in rural communities.
-While many families struggle to find access to available child care, states are continuing to experience a noticeable decline in the number of child care providers, leading to the expansion of “child care deserts.”
-In the House of Representatives, a companion bill was introduced by Representatives Collin Peterson (D-MN) and Jaime Herrera Beutler (R-WA).
+WASHINGTON — U.S. Senators Amy Klobuchar (D-MN) and Dan Sullivan (R-AK) reintroduced the Child Care Workforce and Facilities Act to address the national shortage of affordable, quality child care, especially in rural communities.
+Many families are struggling to find access to available child care, and states are continuing to experience an expansion of “child care deserts” due to the noticeable decline in the number of child care providers, which is an issue that has only been exacerbated by this pandemic.
+In the House of Representatives, a companion bill was introduced by Representatives Josh Harder (D-CA) and Jaime Herrera Beutler (R-WA).

-“Affordable, quality child care must be available to every family.
-Child care shortages across the country pose a moral and financial issue for communities when parents are forced to decide between working and staying at home with their children,” Klobuchar said.
-“Our bipartisan Child Care Workforce and Facilities Act will help ensure that every family has good options available to them when planning for their careers and their children.”
+“Every family should have access to affordable and quality child care.
+Parents shouldn’t be forced to decide between working to provide for their families and staying at home with their children,” Klobuchar said.
+“The bipartisan Child Care Workforce and Facilities Act will help ensure that every family, including those in rural areas, is able to get their kids the child care they need, planning for their careers and their children.”

-“Access to quality, affordable child care is key to a thriving economy,” Sullivan said.
-“I hear repeatedly from working Alaska parents that the lack of affordable childcare is among their top concerns, and those concerns are overwhelmingly confirmed by the data.
+“Access to quality, affordable child care is key to a thriving economy, especially as we look to a strong post-pandemic economic future,” Sullivan said.
+“I hear repeatedly from working Alaska parents that the lack of affordable child care is among their top concerns, and those concerns are overwhelmingly confirmed by the data.
 Unfortunately, this problem disproportionately impacts mothers striving to re-enter the workforce.
-This legislation, which I have introduced with Senator Klobuchar, will help by offering grants focused on states hardest hit like ours to enhance workforce development among child care professionals, and improve facilities that serve families in child care deserts, particularly in our rural communities.”
+Our legislation, which I have introduced with Senator Klobuchar, will help by offering grants focused on states hardest hit, like Alaska, to enhance workforce development among child care professionals, and improve facilities that serve families in child care deserts, particularly in our rural communities.”

 The Child Care Workforce and Facilities Act would:

-- Help to address the shortage of affordable child care and qualified child care professionals in Minnesota, particularly Greater Minnesota;
+- Help address the shortage of affordable child care and qualified child care professionals in Minnesota, particularly Greater Minnesota.

-- Provide competitive grants to states to support (1) the education, training, or retention of the child care workforce or (2) building, renovating, or expanding child care facilities in areas with child care shortages; and
+- Provide competitive grants to states to support (1) the education, training, or retention of the child care workforce or (2) building, renovating, or expanding child care facilities in areas with child care shortages.

-- Require applicants to address how their projects would:
+- Require applicants to demonstrate how their projects would:

-- Increase the availability and affordability of quality child care, including during nontraditional hours.
+- Increase the availability and affordability of quality child care, including during nontraditional work hours.

 - Help workers obtain portable, stackable credentials to foster increased mobility and opportunities for advancement in child care careers.

-- Enhance retention or compensation of quality child care professionals.
+- Enhance retention and compensation of quality child care professionals.